Documentation requirements - United Kingdom

 If you hold a master's degree you should also upload a transcript of records for your master's degree.

 If your institution uses Digitary or GradIntel, you must provide a valid weblink for verification.
 Please indicate UiO as a third party recipient.
-Document access information should be sent to international[a]admin.uio.no.
+Document access information should be sent to firstname.lastname@example.org.
 For Digitary, please upload a document with the weblink to SøknadsWeb.

 Name your pdf file(s) bachelortranscr / mastertranscr

 If the language of the original document is not English, an official translation made by an authorized translator must be uploaded.
 Please note that the original language version must always accompany the translation.

 Name your pdf file(s) bachelortransl / mastertransl.